fizyk/fzTagPlugin/README.markdown

 The route for the fzTagAdmin module is fz_tag and will be added to your app when the fzTagAdmin module is enabled.

+###Tasks###

+* fzTag:calculate-weight - this task should update each tag's count attribiute - number indicating how many times tag was used.
+Depends on how many tags and taggable models are in project it may take quite a lot of time and/or memory to do that.

+###Compinents###

+fzTag comes with two components:

+* list - is a simple component showing list of tags
+* tagCloud - is a simple tag cloud component.
+By default it shows 20 most popular tags ordered by their popularity.

 Libraries
 ------------
 Emposha's [FCBKcomplete](http://github.com/emposha/FCBKcomplete) (2.7.4)